aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/managing-pivot-tables-and-pivot-charts/specifying-the-absolute-position-of-the-pivot-item/_index.md

 The following sample code creates a Pivot Table and then it specifies the Pivot Items positions in the same parent node.
 You can download the [source Excel](5112632.xlsx) and [output Excel](5112619.xlsx) files for your reference.
 If you open the output Excel file, you will see the Pivot Item "4H12" is at 0th position in parent "K11" and "DIF400" is at 3rd position.
 Similarly, CA32 is at position 1 and AAA3 is at position 2

-{{< gist "aspose-com-gists" "24a8eac23c3325e20dababecf735a43b" "Examples-CSharp-Articles-PivotTablesAndPivotCharts-SpecifyAbsolutePositionOfPivotItem-SpecifyAbsolutePositionOfPivotItem.cs" >}}
+{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-PivotTablesAndPivotCharts-SpecifyAbsolutePositionOfPivotItem-SpecifyAbsolutePositionOfPivotItem.cs" >}}

 {{% alert color="primary" %}}